HMS Baffin: Design and description

 The trawlers were propelled by one shaft driven by one vertical triple expansion engine powered by steam provided by a one-cylinder boiler.
 This created 850 ihp giving the ships a maximum speed of 12.25 kn.
 Baffin, being constructed in Canada, was armed with a single QF 12-pounder 12 cwt gun and three Oerlikon 20 mm cannons for anti-aircraft defence.
 They had a complement between 35 and 40 officers and ratings.

 Service history

-The ship's keel was laid down by Collingwood Shipyards at Collingwood, Ontario on 14 October 1941.
+The ship's keel was laid down by Collingwood Shipbuilding at Collingwood, Ontario on 14 October 1941.
 The ship was launched on 13 April 1942.
 The vessel was lent to the Royal Canadian Navy, but was never commissioned into it and was manned by a Royal Navy crew.
 The vessel was completed on 20 August 1942.
 Named for Baffin Island, as all the vessels loaned to Canada were named for Canadian islands, the ship saw service at Halifax performing anti-submarine duties.